Inclusive governance leads to peace and stability

 CARE and RNW media, through training with RNTC on Persuasive Storytelling for Digital Campaigning for CARE country staff, are piloting our partnership in Burundi, Rwanda, Somalia and Sudan.
 During the training, CARE staff created an action plan, as part of the basis for campaigns to be implemented in the regions.
 The campaigns have a specific objective: To promote engagement of young people that leads to positive changes in their attitudes and beliefs related to influencing formal and informal decision making processes.

-Media Campaigns for development and social change
+Media campaigns for development and social change

 The creative approach and media formats are tailored to suit different country contexts.
 These include digital platforms and traditional ones such as radio.
-Together with CARE partner offices in Burundi, Rwanda, Somalia and Sudan, RNTC media training is enabling the voices and views of women, and young people be heard by decision-makers.
+Together with CARE partner offices in Burundi, Rwanda, Somalia and Sudan, RNTC media training is enabling the voices and views of women, and young people to be heard by decision-makers.

 The training and coaching sessions focus on the technical aspects of media work and connect with the expertise CARE staff and their NGO partners have already developed in the fields of Gender Based Violence (GBV) and women's rights.
 Through participating in events and involvement in integrated campaigns, excluded groups in the focus countries are supported to actively and effectively influence decisions that affect their lives.